 Individual liability under Section 806 has been limited to persons who have the authority to affect the terms and conditions of the complainant's employment.
 In Klopfenstein v.
-PCC Flow Technologies Holdings, Inc., ARB 04-149, 2004- SOX-11 (ARB May 31, 2006),, the ARB concluded the employer's vice president could be covered individually under Section 806 if he acted as an agent of the company with respect to the material terms and conditions of complainant's employment.
-On remand, the ALJ found the vice president, who participated in the investigation of complainant, but not complainant's termination, was not sufficiently involved in the pertinent employment action to be subject to liability.
-Klopfenstein v.
-PCC Flow Technologies Holdings, Inc., 2004-SOX-1 1 (ALJ Oct.
-13, 2006).
+PCC Flow Technologies Holdings, Inc., ARB 04-149, 2004- SOX-11 (ARB Aug.
+31, 2009), the ARB concluded that the employer's vice president, who participated in the investigation of complainant, but not complainant's termination, was not sufficiently involved in the pertinent employment action to be subject to liability.
+The ARB concluded that "he was not a decision maker in the termination of [complainant]'s employment."